containrrr/watchtower/docs/notifications.md

 `-e WATCHTOWER_NOTIFICATION_GOTIFY_TOKEN` or `--notification-gotify-token` can also reference a file, in which case the contents of the file are used.

+To specify the priority level for the Gotify notifications, you can use the `WATCHTOWER_NOTIFICATION_GOTIFY_PRIORITY` environment variable or the `--notification-gotify-priority` flag.

 If you want to disable TLS verification for the Gotify instance, you can use either `-e WATCHTOWER_NOTIFICATION_GOTIFY_TLS_SKIP_VERIFY=true` or `--notification-gotify-tls-skip-verify`.

 ### [containrrr/shoutrrr](https://github.com/containrrr/shoutrrr)